vepr-ua/slm-rag-experimentation/README.md

 A specialized Small Language Model (SLM) powered by Graph-based Retrieval Augmented Generation (GraphRAG) for answering questions about experimentation methodology, statistical analysis, and A/B testing best practices.

+## Usage of LLMs

+I will be leveraging Claude and other LLM tools to help me get to a proof of concept faster.
+I will continue to use my software engineering skills to direct, fix, and modify the project code.
+I'd like the code to be readable and exercising the best practices for security and performance.

 ## Project Vision

 Build a domain-specific AI assistant that provides expert-level guidance on: